What is an Ecommerce Landing Page?

 Social proof isn’t limited to star-reviews, though.
 This example from Birchbox is especially effective, as they’ve included real names, a photo, and an image of the product alongside the testimonial.

 As is the case with other types of landing pages, e-commerce landing pages work best when there aren’t multiple on-page elements competing for the viewer’s attention.

 Here’s an example from Clinique used to promote a special offer.
 What’s nice about this example is the copy is minimal and gets straight to the point.

 E-commerce Landing Pages are More About Conversions than SEO

 While you can make your product pages more SEO-focused to capture organic traffic and rank higher on the SERPs, that’s not really the point—let your product pages take care of the SEO piece of the puzzle.

 Here’s the thing, SEO strategies are designed to rank, and often, top ranking pages contain the following elements:

 In other words, good content typically contains several elements that distract the viewer from taking immediate action.

 Are your E-Comm Landing Pages Struggling?

-Our team of conversion rate experts would be happy to help you learn about the strategies we’ve developed to help companies like DemandBase convert 150% more leads into opportunities than traditional forms.
-Click the link below to learn more.
+Our team of conversion rate experts would be happy to help you learn about the strategies we’ve developed to help companies build the future of sales and marketing.